Content from Accessing RStudio Server through OnDemand

 Key Points

-• Use module spider R/<version> to learn how to load a version of R on the HPCC
+• Use module spider R to see the available versions of R on the HPCC

 • Run R from the command line to start an interactive R console